Web Directions Conffab

 With free and paid levels, keep up to date with all that's happening in our industry at your own pace.

-Next may be a brand-new event from us, but its DNA goes back to our earliest days.
+Next may be a new event from us, but its DNA goes back to our earliest days.

-Imagine a super concentrated day of our most engaging keynotes and talks.
+Imagine a super concentrated day of our most engaging keynotes and talks with a specific focus.
 Opportunities to connect meaningfully with others who get excited about this stuff as much as you do.

 That's Next which will help you chart what's next in product, design and strategy.